bitcraze/bitcraze-website/src/products/crazyflie-2.md

 %}

 {% collapse_section Read more %}
-There are ampel oportunities to play with the code regardless of which language you prefer.
+There are ample oportunities to play with the code regardless of which language you prefer.
 Our client API is written in Python, while there are many other client-side implementations on GitHub written in Ruby, C#, C/C++, JavaScript, Node.JS, Cylon.JS or Java.
 Or why not clone our iOS repository and get into some ObjectiveC/Swift.